Easy & clear steps. We’ve got you covered!eBook March 2020

 What do you get with this eBook?

-Get clear about monitoring employees working from home.
+Get clear details about monitoring employees working from home.

 Want to know more?
 There is even more information for you!

-Receive free employee monitoring policy sample, announcement sample, employee monitoring handbook, and consent form sample.
+Receive a free employee monitoring policy sample, an announcement sample, an employee monitoring handbook, and a consent form sample.

 This eBook on working from home employee monitoring has been prepared by a team of employee monitoring experts, who have been successfully serving businesses for 20+ years by offering WorkTime as an employee monitoring solution.

 - There is a difference between monitoring in-office and working from home employees.
-The difference comes when monitoring employees’ private devices.
+The difference is when you monitor employees' own devices.

-- Employee monitoring legislations vary depending on the country and state.
-The good news is that there are common recommendations applicable anywhere.
+- Employee monitoring legislation varies depending on the country and state.
+The good news is that there are standard recommendations applicable anywhere.

-- To successfully communicate with your employees about employee monitoring, stay clear and keep your communication open.
+- To successfully communicate with your employees about employee monitoring, you have to stay clear and keep your communication open.

 Read more below!